Get Started Free

 Pricing: 7-day free trial available.
 Premium subscription is $12.99/month.

-12. Speak & Translate: Best Russian Translator App for iPhone Voice
+10. Speak & Translate: Best Russian Translation App for iPhone Voice

-For iPhone use - it's a fast & clean Russian voice translation.
+For iPhone use, it's fast and clean Russian voice translation.

 Voice Translation feature of Speak & Translate app.